ramashanker87/Prashant/Day-20/vehicle-app/Readme.md

 ### By default, Vehicle is running in INFO logging mode and Owner is running in DEBUG logging mode

 #### To change Vehicle from INFO to DEBUG
-curl -X POST "http://localhost:8080/actuator/loggers/com.prashant.app.module.Vehicle" -H "Content-Type: application/json" -d '{"configuredLevel": "DEBUG"}'
+curl.exe -X POST "http://localhost:8080/actuator/loggers/com.prashant.app.module.Vehicle" -H "Content-Type: application/json" -d '{"configuredLevel": "DEBUG"}'

 Or
 ##### from powerShell